 The clash of fire and ice knocks me out.

-I awake to find Mama seated on the floor, making a handheldsamoan-basket fan out of dried pandanus leaves.
+I awake to find Mama seated on the floor, making a handheld fan out of dried pandanus leaves.
 She has a pile of finished ones next to her in a woven coconut palm basket.

 The electric fan is silent.